Permafrost/Tundra/README.md

       Use this input argument when `$documents` contains like formats (for example, when all items adhere to the exact same [XML] schema).
     * `$encoding` is an optional character set to use when the `$mode` selected is bytes or stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$mode` is an optional choice of stream, bytes, or string which determines the type of object the documents are serialized to.
   * Outputs: